kellysmith1008/Refresh/Data-Handling-Training.md

 ## Secure Storage
 ?[storage.webm](https://github.com/user-attachments/assets/ea445e26-d380-4d1c-8cc0-c4d8787ef075)

 Protecting sensitive data isn’t just about knowing what information you have; it’s about how you store, share, and access it every day.
 Approved storage boundaries are the digital spaces where sensitive data may reside.
-These include company-approved cloud platforms, such as Google Workspace Shared Drives or authorized SaaS solutions.
+These include company-approved cloud platforms, such as Google Workspace Shared Drives.
 Storing data outside these boundaries, like on personal cloud accounts or local downloads, creates significant security risks, including unauthorized access, data loss, and compliance violations.
 Understanding and respecting these boundaries is the first step in protecting your organization’s information.

 ### Storing data
 ?[storing.webm](https://github.com/user-attachments/assets/978ca801-9607-4cda-b696-e15e12eeea6e)